What to say when your toddler says "no" to a potty break

 Explore the underlying need: Your child might find the potty unfamiliar or uncomfortable.

 Respectful response: "It's okay if you're still getting used to this potty.
-How about you sit on it and show me what you like and don't like about it."
+How about you sit on it and show me what you like and don't like about it.".
+Hear them.
+Take notes in a notebook.
+Tell them you'll see if you can make improvements.

 7. "I want you to come with me every time!"